 Certificate programs are designed to provide students with skills necessary for employment and can generally be completed in one or two semesters on a full-time or part-time basis.
 In some curriculum areas, the courses earned in completing the certificate program are applied toward the credits required to earn a diploma and/or the associate degree.

 Diploma programs are designed to prepare students for employment and can generally be completed in three semesters on a full-time basis.
 In some curriculum areas, diploma programs are the equivalent of the first three semesters of the associate degree program, and courses earned in completing the diploma are applied toward the credits required to earn the associate degree.

 Associate Degree Programs

-Students choosing to enter associate degree programs must meet educational aptitude requirements applicable to the individual program, and those who need preparation for college-level work are provided preparatory education to help them be successful in their chosen program of study.
+Students choosing to enter associate degree programs must meet educational requirements applicable to the individual program, and those who need preparation for college-level work are provided preparatory education to help them be successful in their chosen program of study.

 The associate degree programs consist of three areas of study for students: